Winter Car Accidents in Ohio & How to Drive in Ice & Snow

 Assigning blame for a car accident can be difficult and sometimes contentious since the parties involved tend to accuse one another.
 But in general, fault is assigned to the driver who acted negligently or violated a traffic law.
 In some cases, you may bear some, if not all, the responsibility.

 If you or a loved one were injured in a car accident and have questions about who’s at fault, it’s best to speak to an experienced Ohio car accident lawyer at 1-800-HURT-NOW.
-At KNR, we will evaluate your case for free and explain your eligibility for compensation, either through an insurance claim or lawsuit.
+At KNR, we will evaluate your case for free and explain your eligibility for compensation, either through an insurance claim or car accident lawsuit.

 Ohio is an at-fault state,, which means that the driver who caused a car accident is held liable for the damages and injuries.
 Therefore, determining fault after an Ohio car accident is vital because the at-fault driver and their insurance company can ultimately be required to pay for any property damage, medical bills, and other costs resulting from the accident.